FloBrez/itc/introduction.md

 There are some important topics that this book doesn't cover.
 We hope that this book will leave you wanting more and that you will continue in your journey to master causality by going deeper into this topic or by exploring closly related fields and applications that we did not cover in sufficient length.

 ### Statistics
-The book focuses on causal inference rather than the statistics.
-Some basic statistical concepts are discussed in the appendix, but they primarily serve as a refresher and shows how to translate conventional statistical notation into a causal framework.
+The book focuses on causal inference rather than statistics.
+Some basic statistical concepts are discussed in the appendix, but they primarily serve as a refresher.
 We assume that the reader is  (or has been) familiar with statistics as it is taught in most Statistics 101 classes.
+Details on estimation methods and properties of estimators (e.g. consistency) are not discussed.
+We will provide references that provide more details.
+We will, however, extensively discuss the differences between these two types of inferences and how they relate.
+Our discussion on causal inference will, except for the basic introduction, be probabilistic in nature and statistical notation will be used throughout the book.
+We have summarized information on notation and terminology in CHAPTER XX.

 ### Machine Learning
 We will address issues of machine learning where we see a connection to causal concepts.
 We do not go deep on any causal and non-causal ML algorithms.
+The discussion will focus on the discussion of supervised ML versus reinforcement learning.

 ### Proofs
 The book does not contain any proof or any heavy mathematical derivations.
+We will link to reference material.
+Despite that, we do intend to be rigorous in argumentation and notation and some discussions might seem overly verbose at first.
+We believe however that this is necessary, especially to avoid confusion between statistical and causal concepts.

 ## Prerequisites